javelinsoft/File-Magic-Number-Checker-for-Microsoft-Windows/README.md

-# File Type Checker for Microsoft Windows
+# File Magic Type Checker for Microsoft Windows

 ## Overview
 This application consists of two components: